The Reality of Foot Drop

 - Physical therapy.
 Exercises that strengthen your leg muscles and help you maintain the range of motion in your knee and ankle might improve gait problems associated with foot drop.
 Stretching exercises are particularly important to prevent the stiffness in the heel.

 - Nerve stimulation.
-Sometimes stimulating the nerve that lifts the foot improves foot drop.
+Sometimes stimulating the nerve that lifts the foot improves its condition.

 - Surgery.
 Depending upon the cause, and if your foot drop is relatively new, nerve surgery might be helpful.
-If foot drop is long-standing, our Specialist might suggest surgery that fuses ankle or foot bones or a procedure that transfers a working tendon and attached muscle to a different part of the foot.
+If the issue is long-standing, our Specialist might suggest surgery that fuses ankle or foot bones or a procedure that transfers a working tendon and attached muscle to a different part of the foot.